 In the field, moths will flutter up out of the canopy as the crop is disturbed.

-Eggs - Eggs are oval, yellowish-white and tiny.
+Eggs are oval, yellowish-white and tiny.
 They are glued to the upper and lower leaf surfaces singly or in groups of two or three, usually along the veins or where the leaf surface is uneven.
 The eggs hatch in about five or six days.

 Immediately after hatching from the egg, larvae burrow into the leaf and begin mining the leaf tissue internally.
 After feeding within the leaf for about a week, the larvae exit from the underside of the leaf and begin feeding externally.

 The larvae are pale yellowish-green to green caterpillars covered with fine, scattered, erect hairs (figure 2).
-The posterior end of the caterpillar is forked.
+The posterior end of the caterpillar is forked. these are the terminal prolegs.

 The diamondback moth larva is easily identified by its peculiar reaction to being disturbed.
 It will wriggle backwards violently and may drop from the plant, suspended by a silken thread.
 After several seconds, the larva will climb back onto the leaf and continue feeding.